Retail Trading Infrastructure

 The retail trading industry comprises robo-advisors, online trading platforms, and digital infrastructure providers.
 Among robo-advisors, the industry is further split into three segments, based on their product offering (hybrid vs. digital) and target market.

-Robo-advisors that offer hybrid services to consumers contribute to the bulk of companies in the industry and include established players such as Wealthsimple, Betterment, and Scalable Capital.
-This segment also hosts several incumbents such as Vanguard, Charles Schwab, and Wells Fargo.
+Robo-advisors that offer hybrid services to consumers and online trading platforms contribute to the bulk of companies in the industry and include established players such as Wealthsimple, Betterment, and Robinhood.
+The robo-advisory (B2C: Hybrid) segment hosts several incumbents such as Vanguard, Charles Schwab, and Wells Fargo.
 Robo-advisors that are digital pure players include the likes of M1 Finance, Acorns, and Wealthfront, while those that offer B2B services are limited and include a few companies such as Guideline and Blooom.

-Online trading platforms mainly focus on directly offering trading options to consumers and include established players such as Robinhood and Webull.
-Players in the space have also branched out to offer cryptocurrency trading and banking services.
+Online trading platforms mainly focus on directly offering trading options to consumers and include established players such as Robinhood, Webull, and Moomoo.
+Players in the space have also branched out to offer cryptocurrency, futures, and commodities trading and banking services.

 The Disruptors